INDUSTRY · LUXURY RETAIL AND FLAGSHIP STORES

 Vetted W-2 staff trained on discretion.

-All staff are W-2 employees of ANVIL (no subcontractors), pass background checks before assignment, and complete training on the discretion expectations of luxury retail environments.
+All staff are W-2 employees of Anvil (no subcontractors), pass background checks before assignment, and complete training on the discretion expectations of luxury retail environments.
 Training covers no-photograph protocols, social media restrictions, inventory handling boundaries, and access protocol compliance.
 Dedicated crews, never rotating.

 Standards